fluree/docs.flur.ee/src/content/0.9.1/docs/schema/schema.md

 true | You will be able to add any values to this collection or attribute.
 Given you have access to that attribute or collection. false | You will *not* be able to add any values to this collection or attribute.

-Specs using just true/false or basic arithmetical database functions, will determine whether users have access to that attribute or collection may edit or add values for any given attribute or collection.
+Specs using just true/false or basic arithmetical ledger functions, will determine whether users have access to that attribute or collection may edit or add values for any given attribute or collection.
 While this is possible, Fluree allows very [granular permissions](#fluree-permissions) through a system of auth records, roles, and rules.

 Specs are best suited for controlling the actual values of attributes through either specs that govern a specific attribute, or through specs that govern an entire collection.
-In order to make this possible, `_attribute/spec` and `_collection/spec` both have access to special functions which can give you certain information about the entity you are editing or the database in general.
-The functions below, as well as all general purpose database functions, are also listed in [Database Functions](#database-functions).
+In order to make this possible, `_attribute/spec` and `_collection/spec` both have access to special functions which can give you certain information about the entity you are editing or the ledger in general.
+The functions below, as well as all general purpose ledger functions, are also listed in [ledger Functions](#ledger-functions).

 Function| Description | Access
 ---|---|---